Here’s a few of the team our growers work most closely with:

-Carl ensures the sustainable performance of the company which encompasses a wide variety of tasks including day to day a management, managing grower payments and advocating on behalf of Northland growers at Industry level.
+Carl ensures the sustainable performance of the company which encompasses a wide variety of tasks including day to day management, managing grower payments and advocating on behalf of Northland growers at Industry level.

 He oversees the operational side of things including crop and maturity estimation, the spray programme and post-harvest operations.

 Carl’s been in the industry for 10 years and moved here from Christchurch in 2006 to take up his current position.
-Prior to that he was extensively involvement in the dairy industry where he put his Bachelor of Engineering (chemical and process) to good use.
+Prior to that he was extensively involved in the dairy industry where he put his Bachelor of Engineering (chemical and process) to good use.

 A keen runner and gardener, Carl also loves spending time with his wife and two boys and assisting their Scouts group.